Lmyxxn/Multimodal-NF/README.md

 **Multimodal-NF** is a generation pipeline for low-altitude near-field XL-MIMO sensing and communications.
 It produces synchronized **near-field CSI**, **RGB images**, **LiDAR point clouds**, **GPS/trajectory information**, and **wireless labels** for UAV communication scenarios.

+This README provides a concise overview of the dataset generation workflow, environment setup, data schema, and basic statistics.
+For more detailed descriptions, visual examples, benchmark tasks, and dataset documentation, please refer to our project website: **https://lmyxxn.github.io/6GXLMIMODatasets/**

 ## 🔗 Links

 - **Project page:** https://lmyxxn.github.io/6GXLMIMODatasets/